Ceahlău, Neamț

 Ceahlău is a commune in Neamț County, Western Moldavia, Romania.
 It is composed of three villages: Bistricioara, Ceahlău, and Pârâul Mare.

 Attractions

-In addition to a respectable church at Bistricoara, the village of Ceahlău has a larger 19th century wooden church, with wild swirling spires similar to those at Curtea de Argeș in Argeș County.
+In addition to a respectable church at Bistricioara, the village of Ceahlău has a larger 19th century wooden church, with wild swirling spires similar to those at Curtea de Argeș in Argeș County.
 The village of Ceahlău also features a handful of three and four-star guesthouses and a hotel facing the beautiful Bicaz Lake (Lacul Bicaz or Lacul Izvorul Muntelui, meaning "Mountain Spring Lake").

 In addition to a little local general store, the village offers an ethnographic museum, and the remains of a princely castle just up behind the museum.
 Lodging at Ceahlău is a reasonable alternative to the higher prices of the resort community of Durău further up the river.

 Geography

 Ceahlău is on the edge of the Ceahlău Massif portion of the Eastern Carpathian Mountains.
 The village itself runs along the Hermitage Brook (pârâul Schitu), and includes a small portion on the north-west side of the river along Mountain Spring Lake.